 Source: *U.S. Bureau of Labor Statistics

 Healthcare finance jobs vary significantly and are available in every kind of healthcare facility, from hospitals to physician offices and nursing care facilities.
-Though the BLS stated that overall job growth for financial accountants and analysts was expected to grow 11% and 12%, respectively, between 2014 and 2024, entry into the field could be difficult and might be improved with professional certification and a graduate degree.
+Though the BLS stated that overall job growth for financial accountants and analysts was expected to grow 6% between 2018 and 2028, entry into the field could be difficult and might be improved with professional certification and a graduate degree.

 Accountants and Auditors

 Financial analysts in healthcare make investment recommendations for their organizations.
 They study financial statements and other factors to determine the organization's value and future earnings.
 They also determine the financial feasibility of proposed healthcare services.
-In May 2015, the BLS stated that financial analysts made a median annual salary of $80,310.
-The BLS projects that this group of workers should grow by 12%, which is faster than average, during the 2014-2024 decade.
+In May 2018, the BLS stated that financial analysts made a median annual salary of $85,660.
+The BLS projects that this group of workers should grow by 6%, which is as fast as average, during the 2018-2028 decade.

 Hospitals, clinics, and private healthcare offices all hire financial specialists to help facilities run within budget.
 While job growth is expected both in the financial and medical fields, the higher financial compensation for these positions attracts more applicants, leading to stiffer competition.
 The best way to create an appealing profile to potential employers is to hold higher education degrees and certificates, as well as a thorough understanding of the healthcare industry.